Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Introduction

-\mypara{Motivating domain: grassroots platforms} Volitional multiagent atomic transactions are a general framework for systems of people operating machines.
+\mypara{Motivating domain: grassroots platforms} Volition-guarded multiagent atomic transactions are a general framework for systems of people operating machines.
 An example of a class of such systems, which motivated this work, is grassroots platforms~\cite{shapiro2023grassrootsBA,shapiro2023gsn,shapiro2024gc,shapiro2025GF}, which aim to offer an egalitarian alternative to global platforms, centralized and decentralized alike.
 Grassroots platforms consist of people operating their personal machines (smartphones), and can have multiple instances that emerge and operate independently of each other and of any global resource except the network, yet can interoperate and coalesce once interconnected.
 Key grassroots platforms include grassroots social networks~\cite{shapiro2023gsn,shapiro2026volitional}, grassroots coins~\cite{shapiro2024gc,lewis2023grassroots} and bonds~\cite{shapiro2026bonds}, and grassroots democratic communities~\cite{halpern2024federated,shapiro2025GF,keidar2025constitutional}.
-No platform that operates on a shared global resource---a replicated ledger (Blockchain~\cite{bitcoin}), a distributed data structure (IPFS~\cite{benet2014ipfs}, DHT~\cite{rhea2005opendht}), or a distributed pub/sub system with a global directory~\cite{chockler2007constructing,chockler2007spidercast,buchegger2009peerson})---is grassroots.
-BitTorrent~\cite{torrentfreak2021bittorrent} and Mastodon~\cite{raman2019challenges} are peer-to-peer among servers not people; Scuttlebutt~\cite{tarr2019secure,kermarrec2020gossiping} is grassroots in design even if not formally proven as such.
+No platform that operates on a shared global resource---a replicated ledger (Blockchain~\cite{bitcoin}), a distributed data structure (IPFS~\cite{benet2014ipfs}, DHT~\cite{maymounkov2002kademlia}), or a distributed pub/sub system with a global directory~\cite{chockler2007constructing,chockler2007spidercast,buchegger2009peerson})---is grassroots.
+Mastodon~\cite{raman2019challenges} is peer-to-peer among servers not people; BitTorrent~\cite{torrentfreak2021bittorrent} requires reaching a tracker or DHT boot nodes to join a swarm; Scuttlebutt~\cite{tarr2019secure,kermarrec2020gossiping} is grassroots in design even if not formally proven as such.

-An earlier paper~\cite{shapiro2025atomic} introduced atomic transactions for grassroots platforms and presented transactions-based specifications of social graphs, cryptocurrencies, and democratic federations; that work did not address the role of people, transaction equivalence, or liveness, and employed the original definition of grassroots protocols.
+An earlier paper~\cite{shapiro2025atomic} introduced multiagent atomic transactions for grassroots platforms and presented transactions-based specifications of social graphs, cryptocurrencies, and democratic federations; that work did not address the role of people, transaction equivalence, or liveness, and employed the original definition of grassroots protocols.